Pirates vs. Diamondbacks Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 32 hits with five doubles, seven home runs, 21 walks and 19 RBI.
-He's also stolen four bases.
+- Andrew McCutchen has recorded 35 hits with five doubles, seven home runs and 22 walks.
+He has driven in 19 runs with four stolen bases.

-- McCutchen heads into this game looking to extend his three-game hit streak.
-In his last five games he is batting .350 with a home run, two walks and three RBI.
+- McCutchen brings a four-game streak with at least one hit into this one.
+During his last five outings he is hitting .333 with two walks and an RBI.

 McCutchen Recent Games